COIN FAQs: Stippling vs. Sandblasting & Other Options

 Stippling and sandblasting also add more contrast to areas of raised metal on any coin.

-Consider adding sandblasting or stippling to your next coin!
-And watch our video below to see photos of challenge coins with sandblasting, stippling and even some coins with paint poured over the stippled areas – to get more ideas and more information:
+Consider adding sandblasting or stippling to your next coin! to get more ideas and more information — watch our video below!
+We’ll show you photos of challenge coins with sandblasting, stippling and even some coins with paint poured over the stippled areas:

 Hello and welcome to another edition of “Coin FAQs” where we answer your frequently asked

 With sandblasting, we are actually removing that shiny finish and you are seeing a small, very fine pattern of bumps and a matte finish to the coin.
 So that’s the difference between stippling and sandblasting.
-But again, stippling gives you an option of having an upgraded feature or look to your coin without the additional expense.
+Stippling gives you an option of having an upgraded feature or look to your coin without the additional expense.

 You can see our gallery of challenge coins and watch other videos about coin designs at CelebrateExcellence.com.
 Join us again next week for another edition of “Coin FAQs”.